SatyrDiamond/my-stars/README.md

 - [wzykubek/FOSS_Stuff](https://github.com/wzykubek/FOSS_Stuff) - In this repo you can find some free, open source and privacy applications and services to stop use proprietary spyware.
 - [bigasdev/Twitter-Gif-Maker](https://github.com/bigasdev/Twitter-Gif-Maker) - My application to help with encoding and converting videos to gif to use on twitter with ffmpeg
 - [5bentz/linux-asus-t100](https://github.com/5bentz/linux-asus-t100) - Getting Linux (Esp.
 Ubuntu) up and running well on the Asus Transformer T100
-- [andirueckel/undefined-medium](https://github.com/andirueckel/undefined-medium) - undefined medium — a free and open-source monospace typeface with 400+ characters
+- [andirueckel/undefined-medium](https://github.com/andirueckel/undefined-medium) - undefined medium — a free and open-source pixel grid-based monospace typeface with 500+ characters
 - [osxfuse/osxfuse](https://github.com/osxfuse/osxfuse) - FUSE extends macOS by adding support for user space file systems
 - [GRAnimated/SMMGuide](https://github.com/GRAnimated/SMMGuide) - A full guide on how to mod Super Mario Maker.
 - [a-j-wood/pv](https://github.com/a-j-wood/pv) - Pipe Viewer - monitor the progress of data through a pipe